benjaminion/upgrading-ethereum-book/src/book.md

 On RANDAO biasability, Runtime Verification did an analysis in 2018 that both complements and goes deeper than the sketches I presented in this section.
 There is both a [statistical model](https://github.com/runtimeverification/rdao-smc) and a thorough [write-up](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf) of their work.

-A [search for RANDAO](https://ethresear.ch/search?q=RANDAO) on ethresear.ch yields quite a few articles discussing various issues with it, and proposing some solutions (none of which we have adopted).
+A [search for RANDAO](https://ethresear.ch/search?q=RANDAO%20in%3Atitle%20order%3Alatest) on ethresear.ch yields several articles discussing various issues with it, and proposing some solutions (none of which we have adopted).
+In particular, [Selfish Mixing and RANDAO Manipulation](https://ethresear.ch/t/selfish-mixing-and-randao-manipulation/16081?u=benjaminion) by Toni Wahrstätter does some similar analysis to the above and then considers some data and simulations of the actual network.
+Also, an article on [Forking the RANDAO](https://ethresear.ch/t/forking-the-randao-manipulating-ethereums-distributed-randomness-beacon/21414?u=benjaminion) by István András Seres, and its [associated paper](https://eprint.iacr.org/2025/037.pdf), proposes a different approach that relies on selectively forking out an honest proposer’s block to manipulate the RANDAO.

 A good place to start exploring verifiable delay functions is the [VDF Alliance site](https://www.vdfalliance.org/).